Ghayrah: Background

 A man who lacks ghayrah is known as a dayyuth (دَيُّوث).
 Being a dayyuth is a major sin and a description of what is deemed an evil characteristic can be found in Islamic scholar Al-Dhahabi's book, Major Sins (Al-Kaba'ir).
 Muhammad and his companions were known to have very strong ghayrah.

-It is claimed that the concept of ghayrah is the source of honor killings in the Islamic world, although Islam forbids such practices.
+It is claimed that the concept of ghayrah is the source of honor killings in the Islamic world, although Islam strictly forbids such practices.

 As it is a Muslim man's role as the guardian of his family, he is responsible for those in his custody and it is his duty to observe the conduct of his wife and children.
 However, if he becomes overly suspicious or paranoid and exceeds the acceptable standards of supervision, then this type of ghayrah is not allowed and he should cease such behaviors.
-For conservative Muslims, the enforcement of the wearing of the hijab by a Muslim man's wife and daughters and the prevention of the free mingling between the sexes for those under a Muslim man's guardianship are necessary actions under the concept of ghayrah to preserving one's honor.
+For conservative Muslims, the enforcement of the wearing of the hijab by a Muslim man's wife and daughters and the prevention of the free mingling between the sexes for those under a Muslim man's guardianship are necessary actions under the concept of ghayrah to preserving one's dignity.